Cepheid variable: Pulsation model

 The accepted explanation for the pulsation of Cepheids is called the Eddington valve, or "κ-mechanism", where the Greek letter κ (kappa) is the usual symbol for the gas opacity.

 Helium is the gas thought to be most active in the process.
 Doubly ionized helium (helium whose atoms are missing both electrons) is more opaque than singly ionized helium.
-The more helium is heated, the more ionized it becomes.
-At the dimmest part of a Cepheid's cycle, the ionized gas in the outer layers of the star is opaque, and so is heated by the star's radiation, and due to the increased temperature, begins to expand.
-As it expands, it cools, and so becomes less ionized and therefore more transparent, allowing the radiation to escape.
-Then the expansion stops, and reverses due to the star's gravitational attraction.
-The process then repeats.
+As helium is heated, its temperature rises until it reaches the point at which double ionisation spontaneously occurs and is sustained throughout the layer in much the same way a fluorescent tube 'strikes'.
+At the dimmest part of a Cepheid's cycle, this ionized gas in the outer layers of the star is relatively opaque, and so is heated by the star's radiation, and due to the increasing temperature, begins to expand.
+As it expands, it cools, but remains ionised until another threshold is reached at which point double ionization cannot be sustained and the layer becomes singly ionized hence more transparent, which allows radiation to escape.
+The expansion then stops, and reverses due to the star's gravitational attraction.
+The star's states are held to be either expanding or contracting by the hysteresis generated by the doubly ionized helium and indefinitely flip-flops between the two states reversing every time the upper or lower threshold is crossed.
+This process is rather analogous to the relaxation oscillator found in electronics.

 In 1879, August Ritter (1826–1908) demonstrated that the adiabatic radial pulsation period for a homogeneous sphere is related to its surface gravity and radius through the relation:

 where k is a proportionality constant.
 Now, since the surface gravity is related to the sphere mass and radius through the relation: